NREL/OPFLearn.jl/docs/src/python.md

 The Python interface has most functions from OPFLearn.jl as Python functions, but not all.
 For functions that are not included in the interface, PyJulia calls can be used.
-Also note that the Python interface does not allow for passing in custom functions for sampling.
+Also note that the Python interface does not allow for passing in modular functions.